Flammersfeld: Transport

 The former Flammersfeld train station located in Seelbach (near Flammersfeld) on the Engers-Au railway line, the section from Siershahn to Altenkirchen nowadays is only served by fright trains, as well as the Linz (Rhine) -flammersfeld railway (Kasbachtalbahn), which currently is not in service for public transport or fright traffic at all.

+Flammesdeld is located in the zone number 904 of the transport association Verkehrsverbund Rhein-Mosel (VRM) and served by the local bus lines no. 102, 127 and 136.

+The nearest accessability to the public rail transport is Altenkirchen (Westerw) station on the RB90 line from Limburg an der Lahn to Siegen.